SoCFPGA-learning/Chameleon96/blink-tutorial/readme.md

 * Open the programmer (Tools menu > Programmer)

-Now a blue led in the board should be on indicating the programming usb blaster cable is connected.
+Now a blue led in the board should be on indicating the programming usb blaster cable is connected and ready to go.

 * Hardware Setup... > Hardware Settings